algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/TechnicalSpecifications/technicalSpecifications.md

 ##### C. Examples

-This is an template for a correct commit:
+This is a template for a correct commit:

 ```plaintext